 In everyday noisy settings, speech can be very difficult to understand with only one hearing ear.
 Sounds from the side with hearing loss are significantly muffled by the “head shadow” effect.
 Unilateral hearing loss also makes it very challenging, if not impossible, to tell where sounds are coming from.1

 Imagine struggling to follow conversations at work, or always having to turn your ear to understand a friend, or worrying that you won’t notice sudden warning noises when crossing the street.
-Now, try to picture focusing on a conversation with one ear while tinnitus is incessantly ringing in your other ear.
 Even with “one good ear”, everyday life with single-sided deafness can be exhausting.

-Today, we’re going to look at how cochlear implants can restore binaural hearing, making them an ideal treatment option for single-sided deafness.
-This introduction to binaural hearing is part one in our series on single-sided deafness & cochlear implants.
-Later in this series, we’ll go through how a cochlear implant can significantly improve speech understanding, restore sound localization, and even suppress tinnitus.1
+Today, we’re going to look at how cochlear implants can restore binaural hearing—hearing with both ears—making them an ideal treatment option for single-sided deafness.
+This introduction to binaural hearing is the beginning of our series on single-sided deafness & cochlear implants.
+Later in this series, we’ll go into the details of how a cochlear implant can significantly improve speech understanding, make listening easier, and effectively restore sound localization.1

 Monaural Treatment Options for Unilateral Hearing Loss